Jnanadanandini Devi: Bombay

 While in Calcutta, Jnanadanandini, breaking the customs of the upper-caste household, accompanied her husband to a Christmas party thrown by the Viceroy, Lord Lawrence in 1866.
 Prasanna Coomar Tagore of Pathuriaghata, who was also among the invitees was deeply outraged by Jnanadanandini's boldness and left the viceregal palace in shock.
 Her father-in-law, Debendranath Tagore did not take kindly to her independent spirit either.
 It is speculated that this caused much discord in the Tagore household.
 Jnanadanandini left Jorasanko in 1868 to live by herself in a mansion on Park Street, adjacent to Debendranath's residence.
 In spite of this proximity, the two of them never interacted.
 However, around this time she developed a fondness for her younger brother-in-law, Rabindranath Tagore, who became a frequent visitor in her Park Street house.
 Jnanadanandini returned to Bombay with her husband in 1869.
 The same year she lost her first child within a few days of birth.
-Her son, Surendranath was born in 1872 while the couple was living in Poona and the following year, her daughter Indira Devi was born in Bijapur.
+Her son, Surendranath was born in 1872 while the couple was living in Poona and the following year, her daughter Indira Devi was born in Bijapur (now in Karnataka).
 In yet another undaunted act of courage, Jnanadanandini appointed a Muslim woman as wet nurse for her children.
-In those days it was common for affluent Hindu families to leave their newborns to the care of a wet nurse or governess—always of a hindu caste.
+In those days it was common for affluent Hindu families to leave their newborns to the care of a wet nurse or governess, but always a Hindu.
 However, Jnanadanandini resented leaving her children in the custody of servants—often against the wishes of her own husband—making evident the emotional contours of a nuclear family that were already beginning to evolve in her mind.
 Her third son Kabindranath was born in 1876(?) during the family's brief sojourn in Hyderabad, Sindh.